 15. Sade Adu

-Sade Adu, popularly known as Sade, is a Nigerian-born British singer and songwriter best known for her blend of soul, jazz, and funk.
-She was born in Nigeria and brought up in Essex, England, where she joined the band Pride and released the album Diamond Life (1984).
+Finally, we have Sade Adu, popularly known as Sade.
+She is a Nigerian-born British singer and songwriter best known for her blend of soul, jazz, and funk.
+She was born in Nigeria and brought up in Essex, England, where she joined the band Pride and released the album Diamond Life in 1984.

-The band released other albums, including Promise (1985), with singles such as “The Sweetest Taboo” and “Never as Good as the First Time.”
+The band released other albums, including Promise (1985), with singles such as “The Sweetest Taboo” and “Never As Good As The First Time,” the former staying on the US Hot 100 for six months.

 Summing Up Our List Of British 1980s Singers